 with respect to the orbitals $\phi_i$ and occupations $f_i$.
 In these expressions we do not make explicit any details about spin or Brillouin zone sampling, i.e., the choice of the $\kk$-point grid to model periodic supercells~\cite[Ch.~2.8]{Lin2019}.
 In that sense one could think of the index $i$ to run over all occupied orbitals of all spins and all reducible $\kk$-points.

 We remark that this energy expression Eq.~\eqref{eq:Epractical} is closely related to the usual KS-DFT energy expression, where essentially the exchange--correlation energy term is just replaced by the penalty term of the regularization.
-Standard direct minimization techniques from KS-DFT are therefore directly applicable ~\cite{Payne1992,Kresse1996,Dai2017}.
-A first implementation of this approach in DFTK~\cite{Herbst2025,DFTKpaper} is capable to perform proximal-point computations for on non-trivial 3D solid-state systems, such as silicon, gallium arsenide or potassium chloride, providing thus a practical MY-based KS inversion procedure.
-Right now the treatment is still restricted to insulating solids, since the algorithm currently makes the assumption that all $f_i = 1$ in Eq.~\eqref{eq:dens}, respectively only minimizes over the $N$ (spin) orbitals in Eq.~\eqref{eq:Epractical}.
+Standard direct minimization techniques from KS-DFT are therefore immediately applicable ~\cite{Payne1992,Kresse1996,Dai2017}.
+A first implementation of this approach in DFTK~\cite{Herbst2025,DFTKpaper} is capable of performing proximal-point computations for non-trivial 3D solid-state systems, such as silicon, gallium arsenide or potassium chloride, thus providing a practical MYiKS procedure.
+Right now the treatment is still restricted to insulating solids, since the algorithm currently makes the assumption that all $f_i = 1$ in Eq.~\eqref{eq:dens} and respectively only minimizes over the $N$ (spin) orbitals in Eq.~\eqref{eq:Epractical}.
 A generalization to $f_i \neq 1$, required for the treatment of metals, is possible taking inspiration from the KS-DFT literature~\cite{Kresse1996,Marzari1997,Freysoldt2009,Gonze2024}.